novellum-ai/paymcp-client/examples/mastra/README.md

 ## Contributing

 This example demonstrates the integration between PayMCP and the forked Mastra API.
 For more information about the custom transport functionality, see the Mastra fork documentation.

+## Success Indicators

+When the example runs successfully, you should see:
+- ✅ Successful OAuth authentication flow
+- ✅ Connection to multiple MCP servers
+- ✅ Tool discovery and listing
+- ✅ Proper error handling for tool execution
+- ✅ Clean disconnection and cleanup